notofonts/devanagari/fontbakery/notofonts-NotoSerifDevanagari-googlefonts-report.md

 subset declarations to METADATA.pb, or by editing the glyphset definitions.</p>
 <ul>
-<li>U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh</li>
+<li>U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi</li>
 <li>U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition</li>
 <li>U+02D8 BREVE: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02DB OGONEK: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition</li>
-<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, tifinagh, math</li>
+<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, tifinagh, coptic, math</li>
 <li>U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh</li>
-<li>U+0307 COMBINING DOT ABOVE: try adding one of: math, tai-le, old-permic, canadian-aboriginal, syriac, malayalam, coptic, tifinagh</li>
+<li>U+0307 COMBINING DOT ABOVE: try adding one of: tifinagh, tai-le, canadian-aboriginal, old-permic, malayalam, syriac, coptic, math</li>
 <li>U+030A COMBINING RING ABOVE: try adding syriac</li>
 <li>U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage</li>
-<li>U+030C COMBINING CARON: try adding one of: tai-le, cherokee</li>
+<li>U+030C COMBINING CARON: try adding one of: cherokee, tai-le</li>
 <li>U+0326 COMBINING COMMA BELOW: not included in any glyphset definition</li>
 <li>U+0327 COMBINING CEDILLA: not included in any glyphset definition</li>
 <li>U+0328 COMBINING OGONEK: not included in any glyphset definition</li>
-<li>U+2010 HYPHEN: try adding one of: armenian, sundanese, lisu, arabic, sora-sompeng, kharoshthi, kayah-li, yi, kaithi, cham, hebrew, coptic, syloti-nagri</li>
+<li>U+2010 HYPHEN: try adding one of: armenian, sora-sompeng, arabic, sundanese, syloti-nagri, lisu, cham, kaithi, yi, hebrew, kayah-li, kharoshthi, coptic</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>devanagari</code>, <code>latin</code>, <code>latin-ext</code></p>
  [code: unreachable-subsetting]